 Any health service provider whose fee is reduced to conform to the fee schedule may request peer review of charges and present evidence as to the reasonableness of his/her charges.
 If the dispute is not resolved through the recommendations of peer review then a mediation or hearing may be requested.
-An employer/insurer who disputes that any charge is the usual, customary and reasonable charge prevailing in the State of Georgia shall, within 30 days of the receipt of the charges, file with the appropriate peer review committee a request for review of only those specific charges which are disputed.
+An employer/insurer who disputes that any charge is the usual, customary and reasonable charge prevailing in the state of Georgia shall, within 30 days of the receipt of the charges, file with the appropriate peer review committee a request for review of only those specific charges which are disputed.
 No CPT, DRG, or ICD-9 Codes are to be changed without first notifying, and then obtaining permission from, the authorized treating physician/hospital.
 Any physician/hospital whose charges are disputed and any party disputing such charges must comply with requirements of law, Board rules, and, if applicable, rules of the appropriate peer review committee before the Board will order payment of any disputed charges.
 The injured worker's name and address must be included in the request for peer review.
 Effective July 1, 1992, Board Rule 203(b) was changed to allow all parties to correspond directly with Board approved peer review committees.
 These committees may be contacted at the following addresses.

-Dr. Mitchell S. Nudelman (effective until December 1, 2010) Medical Director Solutions, LLC 577 Seminole Drive Marietta, GA 30060 (770) 499-0398 FAX (770) 499-8299 Dr. Michael Walsh, Executive Director Georgia Chiropractic Association, Inc. 1926 Northlake Parkway, Suite 201 Atlanta, GA 30084 (770) 723-1100 FAX (770) 723-1722
+Dr. Michael Walsh, Executive Director Georgia Chiropractic Association, Inc. 1926 Northlake Parkway, Suite 201 Atlanta, GA 30084 (770) 723-1100 FAX (770) 723-1722